 The smile you’ve always wanted

 Many people have long heard of veneers which is no surprise considering they are the oldest cosmetic smile treatment other than traditional metal braces.
-First used in Hollywood in 1928 to temporarily adjust an actor’s teeth for a film production, veneers have come a long way and are still a widely popular choice for achieving a natural long-lasting white smile.
+First used in Hollywood in 1928 to temporarily adjust an actor’s teeth for a film production, veneers have come a long way and are still a widely popular choice for achieving a natural long-lasting perfect smile.

 Porcelain veneers consist of a thin layer of ceramic/porcelain placed on the front surfaces of teeth in order to change the appearance of your smile.
 Teeth that are discoloured, chipped, rotated or spaced can be dramatically improved with veneers whether its a single tooth you wish to restore or multiple.